hollanddd/homebrew-tap/HOMEBREW_INSTALL.md

-# Homebrew Installation Guide for LAM
+# Homebrew Installation Guide for LAM (Based)

 This guide explains how to create and publish a Homebrew formula for LAM (Launch Agent Manager).

 ## Formula File

-The `lam.rb` file contains the Homebrew formula.
+The `lamb.rb` file contains the Homebrew formula.
 Key points:

 ### Before Publishing